-Most days I wake to ponder the day ahead and think to myself that nothing will happen that I have not seen at some point in the past.
-Most often that statement rings true, however a couple of days ago as I stood in line at TSA pre screening in SEATAC airport I saw something I had never seen before.
+Most mornings I wake to ponder the day ahead and think to myself nothing will happen that I have not seen at some point before.
+Most often that statement rings true, however a couple of days ago as I stood in line at TSA pre screening in SEATAC airport I saw something I had never ever seen in the past.

-There stood a man two in front of me with a form of carryon luggage of which the likes was unique to say the very least.
+There stood a man two in front of me with a form of carry-on luggage of which the likes was unique to say the very least.
 This man who I will refer to hence forth as Cleatus stood well over six feet and was attired in contrasting plaid and camouflage.
-His singular proud tooth could be seen from space as it jutted at a right angle from his open mouth.
+His singular proud tooth could be seen from space as it jutted at a right angle from his slack jawed mouth.

 Cleatus stood shouldering an overstuffed pillow case with what a young man about his local area would need for a holiday away.
 I only know this because Cleatus’s pillow case had seen better days and was quite near the point of translucence.

-I am quite sure that this may have also been a first for TSA as well because Officer Yolanda was a little put out by the contents of the pillow case that had fallen out as it proceeded through the x-ray machine.
-I had forgot to mention earlier that Cleatus did not have any binding twine around his case to keep it closed in transit.
+I am quite sure that this may have also been a first for TSA as well because Officer Yolanda was a little put out by the contents of the pillow case that had fallen out as it made it’s way through the x-ray machine.
+I had forgot to mention earlier that Cleatus did not have any string around the top of his case to keep it closed in transit.
 In fact, I have to think that this may have been the first time Cletus may have ever been in transit.

 I suppose I could natter on about the 60 something couple in front of us.
 I would have happily spent time in a Turkish prison to cheerfully murder both for their in-flight antics but that is a whole other story and I want to keep this one slanted towards puppies, cotton candy and unicorns.

 We landed in Holland nine and half hours later feeling good and ready to attack the day.
 Our first stop was at Enterprise to pick up our rental for the next month and we sat second in line for service.
 As luck would have it our attendant from Ghana as I would later find out was named Godwin.
-Godwin was happy and smiley, and as we all know about to fleece the shit out of me in the upsell game.
+Godwin was happy and smiley and I liked him immediately.
+As we all know Godwin was about to fleece the shit out of me in the upsell game.

 Sure we booked with Costco Travel and as such got a smoking price on a Fiat Panda “or similar”.
-Now, as per usual the “or similar” was considerably smaller than a Panda and Godwin warned us about the cramped quarters and restrictive space for luggage.
+Now, as per usual the “or similar” was considerably smaller than a Panda and Godwin warned us about the cramped quarters and restrictive space for our luggage thank god.

 Just ten minutes later, under a Ghanaian voodoo spell we left Schipol Airport.
-I am at the wheel of a brand new Volvo V60 with only 1100 km on it and we were rocketing south of Amsterdam with Antwerp in our sights (what do I know about Diamonds).
+I am at the wheel of a brand new Volvo XC60 with only 1100 km on it and we were rocketing south of Amsterdam with Antwerp in our sights (what do I know about Diamonds) & Godwin saved the day.

 Several hours later and we found our way to Passendale in southern Belgium.
 This town holds a special place in my heart.
 I recently watched my eldest son parade here with the contingent of Canadian soldiers paying their respects to those who fought before them.
 The picture above is a part of a memorial commemorating 100 years since those brave Canadian lads pushed forward from the area of that gate to the church in the distance.
 16000 Canadian casualties and ten days of wading in waiste deep mud to capture the town.
 Canada should always remember the bravery and sheer determination of our military heroes.
 Today our pathetic prime minister minimizes spending on our military and wastes those dearly needed funds on legalizing marijuana.
 So there you have it.
 A PM who wishes for Canadians to have unfettered access to hallucinogenic drugs.
 So god help us.
-The second only country in the world after Uraguay to endorse the use of marijuana.
-I pray (for obvious reasons) that the soldiers and airmen that may have to fight alongside two of my sons one day will have ignored the fruits of Trudeau’s sad leadership and never give up in the face of adversity & conflict.
-Bust out the Oreos Mr PM, you can watch safely from 24 Sussex after an epic game of C.O.D. and a Rebagliati .
+Bust out the Oreos Mr PM, you can watch our military do their duty with vintage equipment safely from 24 Sussex after an epic game of C.O.D. and a Rebagliati .

 We left Juno the richer for the experience and set our sights for Provence and our ultimate destination.
 We were never going to make the whole journey in one go, so around mid afternoon Allistair started to work the Hotels.com app for places along our route that were affordable and quiet.